Ulrich-Tonmoy/phoenix/haxe/README.md

 # To Run the Project

-- `git submodule update –recursive` to get the necessary files after clone
+- `git submodule update --init --recursive` to get the necessary files after clone
 - Download [Premake](https://github.com/premake/premake-core) and paste it in `haxe\vendor\bin\premake`
 - double-click `win-gen-project.bat` to generate visual studio project and open the solution